You are more likely to develop coronary heart disease if you:

 High blood pressure can be treated or prevented by making changes to your lifestyle, such as exercising more regularly, eating a healthier diet and cutting back on your consumption of alcohol.
 Medicines are also available that can help lower your blood pressure.
 Find out more about heart conditions.

-When you've been diagnosed with a heart condition it's natural to need time to come to terms with what has happened to you and how your everyday life may be affected.
-Find out how to look after yourself here.
+When you’ve been diagnosed with a heart condition it’s natural to need time to come to terms with what has happened to you and how your everyday life may be affected.
+Get tips from the British Heart Foundation on how to look after yourself.